The Keto Diet Unveiling the Science, Benefits, and Practical Tips

 Targeted ketogenic diet (TKD): This diet allows you to add carbs around workouts.

-High protein ketogenic diet: This is similar to a standard ketogenic diet, but includes more protein.
+High protein ketogenic diet: This is similar to a standard ketogenic diet but includes more protein.
 The ratio is often 60% fat, 35% protein, and 5% carbs.

 What is Ketosis?

 Ketosis is a metabolic state in which your body uses fat for fuel instead of carbs.
-It occurs when you significantly reduce your consumption of carbohydrates, limiting your body’s supply of glucose (sugar), which is the main source of energy for the cells.
-Following a ketogenic diet is the most effective way to enter ketosis.
-Generally, this involves limiting carb consumption to around 20 to 50 grams per day and filling up on fats, such as meat, fish, eggs, nuts, and healthy oils.
+It occurs when you significantly reduce your consumption of carbohydrates, limiting your body’s supply of glucose (sugar), which is the primary source of energy for the cells.

 It’s also important to moderate your protein consumption.
 This is because protein can be converted into glucose if consumed in high amounts, which may slow your transition into ketosis.